SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ![The game after the player has selected two cards: facedown cards are represented with a cross and turned cards with their number.](figures/memoryExample0.png width=60&label=figmemoryExample0)

-Our goal is to have a functional game with a model and a simple graphical user interface.
+Our goal is to have a working game with a model and a simple graphical user interface.
 In the end, the following code should be able to build, initialize, and launch the game:

 ```
-game := MgdGameModel new initializeForSymbols: '12345678'.
+game := MGGame withNumbers.
-grid := MgdGameElement new.
+visual := MGGameElement new.
-grid memoryGame: game.
+visual memoryGame: game.

 space := BlSpace new.
 space extent: 420@420.
-space root addChild: grid.
+space root addChild: visual.
 space show
 ```